 Gas stations can be oddly sparse on some highways, especially in the Negev Desert.
 Even in the populous center of the country, there are plenty of times when you won’t see a station for miles.
 Our advice is to keep your tank above ¼ at all times, and above ½ when you’re traveling outside of the country’s center.

-We hope this guide has been helpful as you plan your trip to Israel.
+We hope this guide to Israel car rentals has been helpful as you plan your trip.
 Renting a car can be a fun way to explore the country’s many unique offerings, but if it doesn’t appeal to you there’s plenty to do with a combination of public transportation and paid excursions.
 Got any more questions or suggestions?
 Drop us a note in the comments!

 Read next: Your essential Israel itinerary